abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![Product, external diagram](products_morphisms.svg)

+In category theory, this type of property that a given object might posess (participating in a structure such that all similar objects can be converted to/from it) is called a *universal property*.

-Notice that this definition does not rule out the sets which are isomorphic to the product - when we represents things using functions, an isomorphism is the same as equality.
+Notice that this definition does not rule out the sets which are isomorphic to the product - when we represents things using universal properties, an isomorphism is the same as equality.

 Sums
 ===